 Parolees and persons granted deferred action must have been issued parole or deferred action for a minimum of one year.
-For all other categories listed above, individuals who are lawfully present and in a valid status at the time of application are eligible.
-The time of application means the date of CAM-Affidavit of Relationship (CAM-AOR) filing.
+For all other categories listed above, individuals who are lawfully present and in a valid status at the time of application (this means the date of CAM-Affidavit of Relationship filing) are eligible.